clavinlig/flame-modeling/README.md

    - Simulates stabilized flames using Cantera.
    - Customizable parameters such as fuel composition, flow rates, temperature, pressure, etc.
    - Saves simulation results (velocity, temperature, mole fractions) in CSV files.
-   - Maintains a detailed log of all calculations.
+   - Maintains a detailed log of calculations.

 2. **Mechanism**:
-   - This is a code from developers.
+   - A code from developers.
-   - Converts chemical reaction mechanisms between different formats (e.g., CK2YAML).
+   - Converts chemical reaction mechanisms from chemkin to yaml.

 4. **Data Preprocessing**:
    - Processes simulation output files to extract and aggregate relevant data.
-   - Supports custom column selection and summation operations.

 ## Contact